Internship Opportunities with the Atlanta Film Society

 • Reliable transportation to and from the office and external festival events

-• Work closely with the Community Relations Director to write, edit, and publish content for the web, mailings, and other formats.
+• Work closely with the Community Engagement Lead to write, edit, and publish content for the web, mailings, and other formats.

 • Weekly research of current trends.